Top 8 Legal Tech Trends of 2019

 Artificial intelligence is the ultimate solution for removing LIBOR from all contracts.
 AI-powered contract management systems will get you to the stage where you can renegotiate your deal, without the stress.

-Seeing the advantages of using new legal technology, legal teams and in-house counsels are beginning to adopt contract management software in the workplace.
+Seeing the advantages of using new legal technology, in-house counsels are beginning to adopt CMS in the workplace.

 Contract management software allows you to have a single system for all agreement-related records.
 It saves you from manually reviewing a contract.
-With contract management software, you can find exactly what you need by filtering out what you want, be it a date, auto-renewal date, keyword, or name.
+With CMS, you can find exactly what you need by filtering out what you want, be it a date, auto-renewal date, keyword, or name.
 The search bar is your best friend!

 “Contract management is so beneficial to businesses, and it’s great to see companies leverage it,” says Derek Karpel, Esq, Account Executive at ContractPodAi.
 “It has such a huge impact on a business and their ROI, and as someone working in this industry, I enjoy being able to witness that satisfaction.”